Michael2150/codegraph-roslyn/README.md

 ## Using this on your own VB.NET codebase today

+> **Check the PR first:** VB.NET support is tracked in [colbymchenry/codegraph#627](https://github.com/colbymchenry/codegraph/pull/627).
+If that PR has been merged, the functionality is available in the official `@colbymchenry/codegraph` package and you do not need to use the fork — just `npm install -g @colbymchenry/codegraph` and run `codegraph init` in your project.
+>
+> If the PR is still pending, follow the fork instructions below.

 The upstream PR ([colbymchenry/codegraph#627](https://github.com/colbymchenry/codegraph/pull/627)) is pending review.
 In the meantime you can run the fork directly.

 ### 1. Get Node.js 20+